Ahmed-Elhattab/Artisphere/README.md

 I contributed to backend development, database integration, and feature implementation.

 ## How to run

 - Run locally using a PHP server (XAMPP / WAMP)
+- Download the `artisphere.sql` database file shared via Microsoft Teams
+- Import the database locally
-- Configure database in config files
+- Configure database credentials in the config files

+Example credentials:
+- Host: `localhost`
+- Database: `artisphere`
+- Username: `your_user`
+- Password: `your_password`